-The number of women giving birth via cesarean section has been steadily increasing over the past 20 years, with about one out of every three U.S. babies born via C-section today, according to the U.S. Centers for Disease Control and Prevention (CDC).
+The number of births via cesarean section has steadily increased over the past 20 years, with about 1 out of every 3 U.S. babies born via C-section today, according to the U.S. Centers for Disease Control and Prevention (CDC).

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-While C-sections are sometimes necessary to save lives, many women are opting to schedule them when they aren’t medically necessary, says the U.S. Department of Health and Human Services.
+While C-sections are sometimes necessary to save lives, many pregnant people are opting to schedule them when they aren’t medically necessary, says the U.S. Department of Health and Human Services.

-The rapidly rising rate of C-sections among low-risk births has sparked the Department of Health and Human Services to set a national goal of reducing the number of C-sections among low-risk women with no prior births by 23.6% over the next year.
+The rapidly rising rate of C-sections among low-risk births has sparked the Department of Health and Human Services to set a national goal of reducing the number of C-sections among low-risk pregnant people with no prior births by 23.6% over the next year.
 This figure does not include C-sections that are medically necessary for the health of the mother or the baby.

 Going through labor and having a vaginal birth can be a long process that can be physically taxing for the mother.
 “But C-sections come with risks for the mother, including risks from anesthesia, blood loss, infection, a longer recovery period and potential for a higher risk of postpartum depression,” says Dr. Starck.

 There also are potential risks for a baby born via C-section.

-“Babies undergo a process during a vaginal birth that readies their lungs, which are filled with fluid in the womb, to breathe oxygen after birth,” Dr. Starck says.
+“Babies undergo a process during a vaginal birth that readies their lungs, which are filled with fluid in the uterus, to breathe oxygen after birth,” Dr. Starck says.
 Babies born via C-section can have respiratory issues with extra fluid in their lungs at birth because they don’t have the chance to undergo this process.